oasis-tcs/odata-specs/docs/odata-url-conventions/odata-url-conventions.md

 ##### <a name="any" href="#any">5.1.1.13.1 `any`</a>

-The `any` operator applies a Boolean expression to each member of a collection and returns true if and only if the expression is true for any member of the collection, otherwise it returns false.
-This implies that the `any` operator always returns false for an empty collection.
+The `any` operator applies a Boolean expression to each member of a collection and returns `true` if and only if the expression is `true` for any member of the collection, otherwise it returns `false`.
+This implies that the `any` operator always returns `false` for an empty collection.

 The `any` operator can be used without an argument expression.
-This short form returns false if and only if the collection is empty.
+This short form returns `false` if and only if the collection is empty.

 ::: example
 Example 99: all `Orders` that have any `Items` with a `Quantity` greater